 - Orange (Choleric): increases your Melee Damage (+10%, +25%, +50%).

-Each Blood Resonance type can be upgraded a maximum of 3 times to upgrade the effect, and it's often a very good idea to focus on one or two particular types of blood at the beginning of a match.
+Each of the four classic Blood Resonance types (Phlegmatic, Melancholic, Sanguine, and Choleric) can be upgraded a maximum of 3 times to upgrade the effect, and it's often a very good idea to focus on one or two particular types of blood at the beginning of a match.
+It's an excellent idea to nab a Potent resonance given the opportunity, but bear in mind that you can only carry one extra life at a time, so there's no point taking risks to go after another red resonance if you already have one in hand.

 Note: each successive upgrade effect replaces the previous one, rather than adding to it.
 So tier 2 Choleric will give you a total of +25% melee damage, NOT +35% (10+25) melee damage.